DarkoMonzioCompagnoni/Data-analysis-portfolio/README.md

 In the second sheet, **Post performance**, the focus moves from the audience to the posts published from the page.
 From the line chart, I learned that posting too frequently resulted in lower impressions for each post and adjusted the strategy accordingly.
 The bar charts at the bottom of the sheet give information on the type of media with the post and the average impressions for each type of media.

-Thanks to these insights, I improved the LinkedIn strategy by prioritizing posts with videos and polls.
+Thanks to these insights, I could improve the LinkedIn strategy by prioritizing posts with videos and polls.

 <p align="center"> <img src="https://github.com/DarkoMonzioCompagnoni/images/blob/main/Qlik%20-%20Post%20performance%20screenshot.png" width="1000" height="450" /> </p>